Melasma At A Glance

 Why did my melasma get worse after IPL treatment?

 This is one of the most common reasons for melasma to worsen.
-Despite education of beauticians and cosmetic GPs, IPL is still performed on melasma.
-In 90% of cases this treatment will worsen melasma.
+IPL an excellent treatment for generalised pigmentation, however it will worsen melasma in over 90% of cases.
 Some cases of epidermal melasma can respond to IPL, but only if the pigment producing cells are kept at bay before treatment.

-Why IPL worsens melasma is because of the excessive heating of skin with this treatment.
-IPL stands for intense pulse light.
-This light is converted to heat energy that in turns stimulates excessive pigmentation.
+IPL worsens melasma because of the excessive heating of skin when light is converted to heat energy.
+This turns stimulates excessive pigmentation.

 What is the Cosmelan peel for melasma?